EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Experimental Setup

 \paragraph*{Hardware Environment:} The experiments are executed on a high-end HPC node equipped with 1024\,GB of RAM and a multi-core processor configuration.
 Such extensive memory capacity allows us to hold arrays of up to $10^{10}$ elements entirely in main memory, eliminating the variability introduced by disk I/O. All sorting routines are implemented in Python 3.6.8, and performance-critical sections are accelerated using Numba's just-in-time (JIT) compilation \citep{Lam2015}.
 This acceleration ensures that the Python overhead is minimized and that the algorithms are executed close to native speed.
 Moreover, our approach leverages implicit parallelization within the refined parallel mergesort and block-based LSD radix sort algorithms, without requiring explicit concurrency flags, thereby simplifying deployment while maximizing resource utilization \citep{Frigo1999}.

-\paragraph*{Dataset Generation:} To simulate realistic HPC workloads, datasets are generated using \verb|np.random.randint|, creating integer arrays with values uniformly distributed in the interval $[-10^9, +10^9]$.
-The sizes of these arrays range from $10^7$ to $10^{10}$ elements.
+\paragraph*{Dataset Generation:} \raj{To simulate realistic HPC workloads, datasets are generated using \texttt{np.random.randint} with \texttt{dtype=np.int32}, creating 32-bit signed integer arrays with values uniformly distributed in the interval $[-10^9, +10^9]$.
+All experimental data throughout this work uses \texttt{int32} (4 bytes per element), ensuring consistent memory usage and enabling fair comparisons across all algorithms.
+The sizes of these arrays range from $10^7$ to $10^{10}$ elements.}

-\paragraph*{Baseline Comparisons:} To evaluate the performance of EvoSort, we benchmark it against established sorting routines implemented in NumPy.
-Specifically, we compare against: \begin{itemize} \item \verb|np.sort| with \verb|kind='quicksort'| (the default sorting algorithm in NumPy), \item \verb|np.sort| with \verb|kind='mergesort'|. \end{itemize} For each experimental run, a reference sorted array is produced using \verb|np.sort|, and the output of EvoSort is validated against this reference to ensure correctness.
-The primary performance metric is the wall-clock runtime, measured in seconds.
+\paragraph*{Baseline Comparisons:} \raj{To evaluate the performance of EvoSort as a general-purpose Python-accessible sorting framework, we benchmark it against established sorting routines that are directly accessible to Python developers.
+All comparisons are conducted at the Python level, ensuring that the reported speedups represent practical improvements achievable within the Python ecosystem.
+Specifically, we compare EvoSort against:} \begin{itemize} \item \raj{\texttt{np.sort} with \texttt{kind='quicksort'} (the default sorting algorithm in NumPy), representing the most commonly used Python sorting method in scientific computing,} \item \raj{\texttt{np.sort} with \texttt{kind='mergesort'}, NumPy's stable sorting algorithm,} \item \raj{\texttt{np.sort} (default), NumPy's default sorting method without specifying the algorithm,} \item \raj{PyTorch CPU sort (\texttt{torch.sort}), representing state-of-the-art sorting performance in the deep learning ecosystem, and} \item \raj{Pandas sort (\texttt{pd.Series.sort\_values}), representing common data science workflows.} \end{itemize} \raj{This comprehensive comparison against Python-accessible methods ensures that all reported speedups are directly relevant to Python users and represent practical improvements that can be immediately realized by replacing existing Python sorting calls with EvoSort.} The primary performance metric is the wall-clock runtime, measured in seconds.
 We compute the speedup factor $S$ of EvoSort relative to a baseline as:

-where $T_{\text{baseline}}$ is the time taken by the NumPy baseline and $T_{\text{EvoSort}}$ is the time taken by EvoSort.
+where $T_{\text{baseline}}$ is the time taken by the Python-accessible baseline and $T_{\text{EvoSort}}$ is the time taken by EvoSort.
 These mathematical comparisons provide an objective basis for evaluating the performance improvements achieved by EvoSort \citep{,Sutter2005}.

-In summary, our experimental setup is carefully designed to reflect realistic HPC usage, combining state-of-the-art hardware with rigorous dataset generation and performance measurement methodologies.
-By comparing EvoSort against well-established NumPy sorting routines and using mathematical formulations to quantify improvements, we provide a comprehensive and accurate assessment of EvoSort’s capabilities in handling extremely large datasets.
+\raj{In summary, our experimental setup is carefully designed to reflect realistic HPC usage while maintaining focus on Python-accessible comparisons.
+By comparing EvoSort against well-established Python-accessible sorting routines and using mathematical formulations to quantify improvements, we provide a comprehensive and accurate assessment of EvoSort's capabilities that is directly relevant to Python developers.}